francisbalimuttajjo/backendmybiz/README.md

 # mybiz
 <h3>About the Api</h3>
-<p>This is a business  application for management of sales,stock,and cash flow.
+<p>This is a business  application api for management of sales,stock,debtors  cash flow.
 The user starts by creating product categories,then products which belong to those categories.</p>
 <h3>Technologies Used</h3>
 <ul><li>Node Js</li>
   <li>Express  Js</li>